oandrienko/fast-semantic-segmentation/docs/model_zoo.md

 * a graph proto (`graph.pbtxt`)
 * a checkpoint
   (`model.ckpt.data-00000-of-00001`, `model.ckpt.index`, `model.ckpt.meta`)
-* a frozen graph proto with weights baked into the graph as constants (`frozen_inference_graph.pb`) to be used for out of the box inference (try this out in the Jupyter notebook!)
+* a frozen graph proto (`frozen_inference_graph.pb`) with folded batch norm parameters and weights included in the graph as constants.
+To be used for out of the box inference
 * a config file (`pipeline.config`) which was used to generate the graph.
 * a text file with per-layer benchmarking information (`benchmark.txt`)